Magnetic-Core-memory/GM4EAU-WSPR-Reporting-Tool/README.md

 WATT is an Excel spreadsheet based tool (developed using Microsoft VBA.)
 It’s built to view and plot WSPR data held by wsprnet.org.
 Traffic can be animated or re-played over a time-line up to 30 days.
 Full Excel spreadsheet functionality is also available to allow ad-hoc analysis of the queried data, and to enhance the tool with new functionality to meet specific requirements.
 All filtered/selected data can be dispayed and animated on a world-map.

 Pre-requisites: Microsoft Excel 2010 or higher.
-All 32 and 64 Bit versions supported at December 2021.
+All 32 and 64 Bit versions and Office 365  versions supported at Aug 2023.
+Not tested on Windows11.

 WATT website:  www.gm4eau.com